The High Cost of Shared Savings Energy Conservation Projects

 The best way is to structure an agreement that enforces a lot of transparency, which is the opposite of a typical shared saving agreement.
 Let’s look at another example from a salesman representing a transparent, open book pricing (OBP) approach.

-OBP Salesman: Ms. Customer, you’re spending $400k a year right now on energy, and we’re confident you can save 25% ($100k) by upgrading some equipment and improving your operations.
+OBP Salesman: Ms. Client, you’re spending $400k a year right now on energy, and we’re confident you can save 25% ($100k) by upgrading some equipment and improving your operations.
 We have obtained competitive bids on all the material and installation labor and broken out everything we will self-perform as individual line items.
 We have also broken out our overhead and profit margin so you have full visibility into how we calculated the price of the project.
 You can capture this $100k in annual savings with an investment of $300k, yielding a 3-year simple payback.
 What are your thoughts?

-Customer: Ok, I appreciate that.
+Client: Ok, I appreciate that.
 So, if I finance this over 6 years that’s $50k a year in cost vs. $100k in savings, putting $50k back into my operating budget.
 It looks like your costs are fair, and it’s a net savings for us so let’s proceed.

-In this example the customer kept an extra $30k (net of $20k vs. $50k) in annual savings by looking at the cost of the project through Open Book Pricing rather than just the savings (to keep the math simple we’re not factoring in cost of funds, etc.).
+In this example the client kept an extra $30k (net of $20k vs. $50k) in annual savings by looking at the cost of the project through Open Book Pricing rather than just the savings (to keep the math simple we’re not factoring in cost of funds, etc.).
 Here’s an illustration.

 One argument you might hear for shared savings is that the risk of underperformance is shifted from the owner to the contractor.
 They have “skin in the game.”
 The problem is, there is a lot of fat (excess profit) to cut through before you get to the contractor’s skin!